robdrimmie/imtg/devlog/rmd/project.md

 ## notes and such (reverse chrono)
 As work in the sections above gets completed, I archive it down here.
 This is not a _good_ system, but it is _a_ system.
 Eventually this should all be migrated into issues or the project tooling or whatever.

+### 20230119 - figuring out a core mechanic led to brand new destabilization
+- ✅ party gets stuck on tile down-leftwards
+- ✅ associate regions with attributes
+  - 20221210 entries hold detail
+  - ✅ deal attributes to regions
+  - ✅ impact mob generation
+- ✅ associate region attributes with tile relationships
+  - 20221210 entries touch on it but no specific implementation is described
+- ✅ pretty sure traps are misbehaving now, result of item modifiers?
+  - removing the Traps class really made that better
+- ✅ probably need to remove everything about the vendor action
+  - this was wrong. the vendor action gets characters into OriginTown and eventually other vend locations
+- ✅ give player something to do (perhaps something that is fun?)
+ - ✅ single character starts with no gear
+ - ✅ early fights acquire gear but can only ~equip or hold in hands~ put in 1-slot sack
+ - ✅ when ~hands~ 1-slot sack full, unload in town
+ - ✅ the above should happen pretty quickly
+ - ✅ working towards a good loop of adventure a few rounds, manage items, adventure a few rounds, manage items
+ - ✅ probably need a lot more encounter cards in early tiles to make it of interest.

 ### 20221125 - new repo and stabilization
 0942